 View computer requirements and recommendations.

-If your password does not work when you try to login to ASIST, click on Why Login and enter your username and password again to make sure you have entered it correctly.
-If you still cannot login, you may either choose to change your password by clicking on Forgot Password on the login page, or you may call the IT HelpDesk at (434) 592-7800 or (866) 447-2869 for technical assistance.
+If your password does not work when you try to log in to ASIST, click on My Login and enter your username and password again to make sure you have entered it correctly.
+If you still cannot log in, you may either choose to change your password by clicking on Forgot Password on the login page, or you may call the IT HelpDesk at (434) 592-7800 or (866) 447-2869 for technical assistance.

 ASIST is an online tool that allows online students to make payments, check their student accounts, check grades, and review transfer credit.
 Students must set up their ASIST account to be able to use Blackboard and Webmail.

 Blackboard is the online learning platform that Liberty University uses to offer online courses.
 Blackboard serves a variety of purposes, allowing professors to make announcements, post assignments, and interact with students.
-Students will use Blackboard to submit coursework, complete online tests, and interact with their classmates.
-Students must first set up their ASIST account in order to have access to Blackboard.
+Both residential and online students will use Blackboard to submit coursework, complete online tests, and interact with their classmates.
+Students must first set up their ASIST account to have access to Blackboard.

-As a Liberty University student, you have been provided with a school email address which you will need to check weekly for announcements provided by the university or your professors.
-You can access Webmail when you login to our website by clicking on Webmail, and then entering your username and password.
+As a Liberty University online student, you have been provided with a school email address that you will need to check weekly for announcements provided by the university or your professors.
+You can access Webmail when you log in to our website by clicking on Webmail and then enter your username and password.

 Assignments Manager is the system students use to submit online coursework, which is found within Blackboard.
-Your class syllabi/professor will provide you with more details as to where to submit your course assignments.
+Your class syllabi/professor will provide you with more details as to where to submit your course assignments online.

-You must contact your assigned course manager/ instructor to reset your test.
+You must contact your assigned course instructor to reset your test.

-Courses should be available the week before your start date (zero week).
+Your online courses should be available the week before your start date (Week Zero).